-Trains for improvement in the use of the speaking voice.
+Voice and Diction trains for improvement in the use of the speaking voice.
 Attention is focused on range, flexibility, clarity of articulation, and standards of pronunciation, with individual help in the correction of faulty speech habits.
 Prerequisite: CO 201.

 CO 325 Interpersonal Communication